Equivariant analytic torsion for proper actions: Metric independence

 \subsection{Independence of the metric on $E$ and of rescaling by constants}

 We start with two relatively straightforward remarks, lemma \ref{lem indep Herm metric} and remark \ref{rem rescaling}.
 The first is about independence of equivariant analytic torsion of the $G$-invariant Hermitian metric on $E$ preserved by $\nabla^E$.
-We denote the number operator on $\Bigwedge^* T^*M \otimes E$, equal to $p$ on $\Bigwedge^p T^*M \otimes E$, by $F$.
 The Hodge star operator $\star$ associated to a Riemannian metric extends to a vector bundle homomorphism \beq{eq Hodge star E} \star \otimes 1_E \colon \Bigwedge^p T^*M \otimes E \to \Bigwedge^{\dim(M) - p} T^*M \otimes E \eeq for all $p$; we also denote this by $\star$. \begin{lemma} Suppose that the conditions of definition \ref{def g torsion} hold for a given $G$-invariant Hermitian metric on $E$ that is preserved by $\nabla^E$.
 Then these conditions hold for all $G$-invariant Hermitian metrics on $E$ which are preserved by $\nabla^E$, and the resulting equivariant analytic torsion is the same for all such metrics. \end{lemma} \begin{proof} Fix a Hermitian metric $(\relbar, \relbar)_E$ on $E$.
 Define the operation $\wedge^E\colon \bigl(\Bigwedge^* T^*M \otimes E\bigr) \otimes \bigl(\Bigwedge^* T^*M \otimes E\bigr) \to \Bigwedge^*T^*M$ as the sesquilinear extension of

 for $m \in M$, $\omega, \nu \in \Bigwedge^*T^*_mM$ and $v,w \in E_m$.
 If $\nabla^E$ preserves $(\relbar, \relbar)_E$, then one has the Leibniz-type relation \beq{eq Leibniz nabla E} d(\alpha \wedge^E \beta) = (\nabla^E \alpha) \wedge^E \beta + (-1)^p \alpha \wedge^E (\nabla^E \beta), \eeq for all $\alpha \in \Omega^p(M; E)$ and $\beta \in \Omega^*(M; E)$.